nasa/harmony-browse-image-generator/README.md

 * `CONTRIBUTING.md` - This file contains guidance for making contributions to HyBIG, including recommended git best practices.

+* `LICENSE` - Required for distribution under NASA open-source approval.
+Details conditions for use, reproduction and distribution.

 * `README.md` - This file, containing guidance on developing the service.